cmudgal/Udacity-DS/DataProject2/DisasterResponse/README.md

 2. **ML Pipeline:** `train_classifier.py` file contain the script to create ML pipline which:

-- Loads data from the SQLite database
+- Read data from the SQLite database
 - Tokenize the data
-- Splits the dataset into training and test sets
+- Split the dataset into training and test sets
 - Build a model using machine learning pipeline
 - Train model using GridSearchCV
 - Writes the final model as a pickle file

-3. **Flask Web App:** the web app enables the user to enter a disaster message the output is to display categories of the message.

-The web app also contains some visualizations that describe the data.
+3. **Flask Web App:** the web app enables the user to enter a disaster message which output to display categories of the message.
+The web app displays data visualizations to describe the disaster category.

-## Files Descriptions <a name="files"></a>
+## Files Details <a name="files"></a>

 The files structure is arranged as below:

-	- README.md: read me file
+	- README.md: read me file for the information
 	- ETL Pipeline Preparation.ipynb: contains ETL pipeline preparation code
 	- ML Pipeline Preparation.ipynb: contains ML pipeline preparation code
 	- DisasterResponse
 		- \app
 			- run.py: flask file to run the app
 		- \templates
-			- master.html: main page of the web application
+			- master.html: main web application page
-			- go.html: result web page
+			- go.html: result web applicaiton page
 		- \data
 			- disaster_categories.csv: categories dataset
 			- disaster_messages.csv: messages dataset
-			- DisasterResponse.db: disaster response database
+			- DisasterResponse.db: disaster response database created to store the data
-			- process_data.py: ETL process
+			- process_data.py: ETL pipeline process
 		- \models
-			- train_classifier.py: classification code
+			- train_classifier.py: ML pipleline classification code
                         - classifier.pk: pickle file
 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.